Six beautiful itineraries to take from Puerto Natales to visit the Torres del Paine National Park

 Distance: 5 km | Difficulty: easy | Time: 1.5 hours | Starting point: Refugio Paine Grande

-This is one of the shortest hikes in the park and it’s a nice and easy alternative to the French Valley hike, which, like I said above, was one of the hardest for me.
+This is one of the shortest hikes in the park and it’s a nice and easy alternative to the French Valley hike, which, as I said above, was one of the hardest for me.

 The hike starts off exactly like the French Valley and Mirador Britannico hike, from Refugio Paine Grande, after having taken the catamaran.
 Here you follow the first part of the trail only – where it’s mostly flat – along to Lago Skottsberg.